 Conflicts of Interest

-The authors declare no conflicts of interest associated
+The authors declare no conflicts of interest associated with this manuscript.

 Masaaki Mori receives funds from Nippon Kayaku Co.,Ltd., Asahi Kasei Pharma Co., AbbVie GK, Mitsubishi Tanabe Pharma Co.

 We thank Dr. Kohsuke Imai, an associate professor of Department of Community Pediatrics, Perinatal and Maternal Medicine, Graduate School of Medical and Dental Sciences, Tokyo Medical and Dental University, for performing whole-exome sequencing of genome analysis and immunological analysis.

 2. Pineles D, Valente A, Warren B, Peterson MG, Lehman TJ, Moorthy LN.
 Worldwide incidence and prevalence of pediatric onset systemic lupus erythematosus.
 Lupus.
 2011 Oct;20(11):1187-92.